Guide to Utilization Management

 Elective Surgery Management: Maximizing Value Across the Surgical Episode

 Elective surgery represents approximately 30% of healthcare spending,19 making surgical optimization critical for value-based success.
-Effective management spans the entire surgical episode from pre-operative optimization through post-acute recovery.
+Effective management spans the entire surgical episode from pre-operative optimization and prehabilitation through post-acute recovery and/or rehab.

 Pre-Surgical Optimization for Value Creation